NagalapuramHasif/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ![image](https://github.com/user-attachments/assets/737a4472-7e3d-486a-bb0a-fb7cf6b7e4d7)

 ## Result:
-Thus the program to implement the SVM For Spam Mail Detection is written and verified using python programming.
+Thus the program to implement the SVM For Spam Mail Detection is written and verified using python programming..